 We tend to use the terms ‘exam stress’ and ‘exam anxiety’ interchangeably.
 As a psychologist though I would probably make a distinction.

 Stress is the response of you weighing up the challenge (the exam) and your ability to cope (knowledge).
-If you perceive the challenge of the exam to exceed your knowledge, you will feel stressed, with that stress meant to be what motivates you to study harder and better.
+If you perceive the challenge of the exam to exceed your knowledge, you will feel stressed.
+However the stress is there to motivate you to study harder and better.
 Stress is a motivator.
 Stress invites action.
 Stress is also a representation of your desire to do well at an exam, hence you want it to be there on the day, as it indicates to you that you are doing something important to you.
 If you didn’t care about your study or your exam results, you wouldn’t feel stressed about the exam.

 Exam anxiety is different.
 In exam anxiety, a person’s perception of their ability to cope with the stress of an exam becomes distorted.
 They fear they’ll never know enough, or be able to reproduce it when needed, and that fear becomes overwhelming and causes the person to start avoiding anything related to the exam.
 They avoid studying for the exam.
 They avoid thinking about the exam.
 They sometimes even try avoiding the exam altogether.
 Unlike stress, which can be a motivating force, anxiety tends to be a disabling force and is associated with avoidance.